 Fast-forward to today and Walmart’s existing safety program, which was already solid, is now arguably the world’s best:

-- Recordable incidents at 8 of Walmart’s distribution centers decreased by 54% during the pilot, morale has been elevated, and injury expenses mitigated
+- Recordable incidents at 8 of Walmart’s distribution centres decreased by 54% during the pilot, morale has been elevated, and injury expenses mitigated

-- 96% of behavior observations have been positive, meaning employees are applying their knowledge on the job
+- 96% of behaviour observations have been positive, meaning employees are applying their knowledge on the job

 - Voluntary participation on the Axonify platform averages 91%